Nutrition

 16. Keto Grain Bowl

-Replace your beloved oatmeal with a mix that includes two tablespoons of flax meal, ½ cup hemp hearts, one tablespoon of chia seeds and your favorite alternative sweetener softened with 1 ½ cups of almond or soy milk.
+Replace your beloved oatmeal with a mix that includes two tablespoons of flax meal, half a cup of hemp hearts, one tablespoon of chia seeds and your favorite alternative sweetener softened with 1.5 cups of almond or soy milk.

 Book a Gourmet Cooking Class Now